23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 C. **Focus and Time Tracking**

 1. [Forest](https://www.forestapp.cc) : The best app out there to implement the Pomodoro technique.
-Unfortunately, it is is not available for Mac
+Unfortunately, it is not available for Mac

 2. [Flow](https://flowapp.info) : Use this to implement Pomodoro while working on the Mac